lf-edge/ekuiper/docs/en_US/sqls/json_expr.md

 Please refer to [json functions](./built-in_functions.md#json-functions) for detail.

 All these functions share the same parameter signatures, among which, the second parameter is a jsonpath string.
-The jsonpath grammer used by Kuiper is based on [JsonPath](https://goessner.net/articles/JsonPath/).
+The jsonpath grammer used by eKuiper is based on [JsonPath](https://goessner.net/articles/JsonPath/).

 The basic grammar of those expressions is to use the keys part of the JSON objects combined with some elements: